nkapila6/cs6200-tests/README.md

 Original author: Miguel Paraz <mparaz@gatech.edu> from Graduate Introduction to Operating Systems 6200, Spring 2022.

-These tools are freely available to use and reuse for any purpose, especially for but not limited to future classes.
+These tools are freely available to use and reuse for any purpose, especially for but not limited to future classes and students.

 # Python test clients for Getfile client wire protocol: